tmpsantos/mbutil/README.md

         -p, --process       Processes a mbtiles databases.
 Only usefull together with one or more --execute.
         --check             Check the database for missing tiles.
+        --test              Test every tile with the given command, print the tile coordinate if the command returns anything non-zero.
+        --fill              Fill a mbtiles database with tiles where it doesn't already contain a tile.
+Only usefull with --min-zoom/--max-zoom and --tile-bbox/--bbox.
         --compact           Eliminate duplicate images to reduce mbtiles filesize.
         --create            Create an empty mbtiles database.
         --convert=CONVERT   Convert tile coordinates 'y/x/z' to bounding box